dmgonzalez8/OMR/README.md

     <img src="images/image_1.png" width="400" alt="Symbol Classification Using R-CNN"/>
   </kbd>
 </p>
-<p align="center"><em>Figure 13: Symbol Classification Using R-CNN</em></p>
+<p align="center"><em>Figure 15: Symbol Classification Using R-CNN</em></p>

 ## Future Work
 To further enhance our optical music recognition system, we plan to focus on several key areas:
-- **Training Set Refinement**: The variability in training image quality, particularly issues with cramped spacing in some scores, indicates a need to refine our training set.
-By selecting or creating images with cleaner, more consistent spacing, we can improve model training and performance.
-- **End-to-End OMR System**: The next major goal is to develop an end-to-end optical music recognition system that converts music scores into XML files.
-This includes processing not only traditionally scanned images but also photographs that are not perfectly aligned or warped.
-Enhancements in image segmentation will be crucial to achieve this goal.
+- Train more epochs using YOLOv8x
+- Training Set Refinement - consider larger dataset, or implementation of oriented bounding boxes
+- Create an ensemble of YOLO models, to classify symbols by relative symbol size
+- Enhance, measure segmentation to capture notes positioned above or below the staff.
+- End-to-End OMR System: The next major goal is to translate the classified symbols into machine readable Kern or XML music format using LSTM or Transformer architectures.

 ## Contributors
 [Maricela Abarca](https://github.com/myabarca)